Please Contribute to the Association of Ramaytush Ohlone

 For those who wish to make donations as they are able, we have established a general donation.
 Donate as often and as much as you are so led.

 The Yunakin Land Tax is a financial contribution made by residents who live along the San Francisco Peninsula in San Francisco County, in San Mateo County, and the portion of Santa Clara County northwest from Cupertino.
 You can make a one time or recurring contribution.

 Yunakin is the Ramaytush word for village.
 It is used here to convey our commonality as a community of people who live and work together in the ancestral homeland of the Ramaytush Ohlone peoples.

-Association of Ramaytush Ohlone, Fort Mason Center 2 Marina Blvd.
-Building C, Suite 260 San Francisco, CA 94123
+Association of Ramaytush Ohlone 2 Marina Blvd, Bldg C, Suite 260 San Francisco, CA 94123

 Displacement, Genocide, Land, and Wholeness